 Although doing exceptionally well in all the economic and social indicators than Pakistan, Nigeria’s economic growth faltered in the last decade but continues to be better than Pakistan.

-The crude oil contributes significantly to Nigeria’s economy, accounting for around 10% of the country’s GDP and nearly all foreign exchange earnings and half of the government revenue in the country.
+Crude oil contributes significantly to Nigeria’s economy, accounting for around 10% of the country’s GDP, nearly all foreign exchange earnings, and half of the government revenue.

 The country’s economic prosperity outpaced the whole of Africa at one time.

-The critics within the country, therefore, question its government for being dependent on a “third-world country” for critical defense supplies.
-They lament the fact that the country with an abundance of resources is relying on a nation like Pakistan, which has historically been far behind Nigeria in all social and economic indicators.
+Therefore, critics within the country question its government for being dependent on a “third-world country” for critical defense supplies.
+They lament that a country with an abundance of resources is relying on a nation like Pakistan, which has historically been far behind Nigeria in all social and economic indicators.

 “Pakistan as part of India was a colonization of the UK and much worse than Nigeria – in every measure of human development since Nigeria’s independence in 1960.
 Sixty years on, Nigeria is not ashamed to tell the world that Pakistan is manufacturing military aircraft and selling to Nigeria and pledging to support her,” wrote Michael Asuzu from the University of Ibadan, based in Nigeria.

-Experts say the rampant corruption in the higher ranks of the government had squandered the country’s wealth of resources and left it to depend on foreign assistance.
+Experts say rampant corruption in the government’s higher ranks has squandered the country’s wealth of resources and left it dependent on foreign assistance.

-The US sale of Super Tucano aircraft to the Nigerian government had generated similar criticism with many alleging that multiple service chiefs of the country’s air force had been put on trial for corruption and financial embezzlement, and therefore, could not be trusted with the sale of such sophisticated aircraft.
+The US sale of Super Tucano aircraft to the Nigerian government had generated similar criticism.
+Many alleged that multiple service chiefs of the country’s air force had been put on trial for corruption and financial embezzlement and, therefore, could not be trusted with the sale of such sophisticated aircraft.

 Other social media users from Nigeria questioned the reliability of the aircraft produced jointly by Pakistan and China.